 Evelyn S. Lieberman

-Evelyn S. Lieberman has been the Smithsonian’s director of Communications and External Affairs since July 2002.
-She oversees the Institution’s internal and external communications, the Office of Government Relations, the Office of Special Events and Protocol and the Office of Visitor Services, the organization that coordinates Smithsonian volunteers.
+Lieberman had been the Smithsonian’s director of Communications and External Affairs since 2002.
+She oversaw the Institution’s internal and external communications, the Office of Government Relations, the Office of Special Events and Protocol and the Office of Visitor Services, the organization that coordinates Smithsonian volunteers.

 Before joining the Smithsonian, Lieberman was the first under secretary for Public Diplomacy and Public Affairs at the U.S. Department of State, appointed by President Bill Clinton.
 While at the State Department, she oversaw the merger of the U.S. Information Agency and the State Department and also directed the first White House Conference on Culture and Diplomacy.